Hohenschwangau Castle

 | |

-Inside Hohenschwangau Castle – The Mad Kings Childhood Home
+Inside Hohenschwangau Castle – The Enchanting Childhood Home of the Mad King

 Here are a few reasons why you should not skip Hohenschwangau Castle and why it rivals its neighbor in beauty.
 First, Hohenschwangau Castle is where King Ludwig II grew up – aka “The Mad King”; second, it is complete; third, it is packed with historical artifacts; fourth, the inside design is beautiful; lastly, it has lovely gardens.